Become a Foster Family

 - Complete a foster care application and sign a foster care agreement

-- Sign up as an “on-deck” foster, ready to pick up your cat or kitten within a 36-hour timeframe
+- Sign up as an “on-deck” foster, ready to pick up your animal within a 36-hour timeframe

-- Be able to set aside time (as often as every two weeks for kittens) to bring your foster animal in for follow-up vaccinations and spay/neuter surgery
+- Be able to set aside time (as often as every two weeks) to bring your foster animal in for follow-up vaccinations and spay/neuter surgery

 - Take on the responsibility for routine care in your home during the foster period